logo left

 Serving Suggestion

-This is a very satisfying French beef stew and best served with something simple, perhaps steamed potatos or noodles.
-A mixed greeen salad would be good for an entree and something light for dessert (in season fruit is always a good healthy choice).
-You'll be pleased to find out that beef bourguignon is even better tasting when served as leftovers the next day.
+This is a very satisfying beef Bourguignon recipe and best served with something simple, perhaps steamed potatos or noodles.
+A mixed green salad would be good for an entree and something light for dessert (in season fruit is always a good healthy choice).
+You'll be pleased to find out that this beef Bourguignon recipe is even better tasting when served as leftovers the next day.

 Boeuf Bourguignon